Shopping Guide 2021 – Why You Should Demand A Spare Tire With Your New Vehicle

 What About Full-Size Matching Spare Tires?

 While a full-size matching spare is unusual, it is not yet extinct.
 We tested a Jeep Gladiator and found it had a matching spare tire.
 One of our colleagues was testing a Subaru Outback Onyx Edition XT with his family in the vehicle this past month and had a flat.
 That model and trim had a full-size matching spare.
+We tested the all-new Ford Bronco Sport and it also has a full-size spare on a real rim (image above)

 In many cases, a compact, also called temporary, spare tire will suffice.
 If you damage a tire that cannot be sealed with Fix-A-Flat or an inflator kit, it will get you home, or to a tire shop.
 And best of all, you can take your time.
 Driving time is not limited on a compact spare, though miles and speeds are.